vc-awesome/docs-learning/content/os/tools/app-list.md

            https://github.com/TheKinrar/instances - *GitHub - TheKinrar/instances: Mastodon instances list*
             1. https://mastodon.social/ - *The original server operated by the Mastodon gGmbH non-profit*
             2. https://fosstodon.org/ - *Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free &amp; open source software.*
+            3. https://1password.social/ - *Welcome to 1password.social, the home on Mastodon for 1Password.
+We're building a safer, simpler digital future for everyone.*

         - Mastodon 应用：